 - 2 shallots or 1 small onion, thinly sliced

 - 1 small red or green chili, minced (de-seeded for milder rice)

 - 12 fresh extra-large or jumbo shrimp, peeled and deveined (about 8 ounces depending on their size)

 - 3 tablespoons chicken broth or stock

 - 1/2 cup roasted unsalted cashews

-- 1 cup pineapple chunks or tidbits (fresh is better, but canned works too–about half a 20-ounce can)
+- 1 cup pineapple chunks (fresh is better, but canned works too–about half a 20-ounce can)

 - 2 scallions, finely sliced

-- Add 3 tablespoons of oil to a wok or large frying pan over medium-high heat.
+- Add oil to a wok or large nonstick frying pan over medium-high heat.
 Add the shallots, garlic, and chili, stir-frying for one minute, or until fragrant.
-Add the shrimp.
-If the wok becomes too dry, add a little stock or a touch of water instead of more oil.
+Add the shrimp and toss a few times.
+If the wok becomes too dry, add a little broth or water.

 - Combine the chicken broth, fish sauce, curry powder, and sugar in a small bowl, and add to the wok.